 All candidates running for an executive office position are required to meet with the Assistant Director of Government Affairs & Initiatives to review the position duties, responsibilities, and expectations.
-Once the eligibility check is verified by the Office of the Dean of Students and Office of Student Conduct & Ethical Development, eligible candidates will receive a notification via email from the Assistant Director of Government Affairs & Initiatives, which will include instructions on a timeframe for setting up the executive officer candidate meeting.
+Once the eligibility check is verified by the Office of the associate vice president for Student Affairs, eligible candidates will receive a notification via email from the Assistant Director of Government Affairs & Initiatives, which will include instructions on a timeframe for setting up the executive officer candidate meeting.